GemTalk/Rowan/README.md

 ## Rowan branch masterV3.4
-Development branch for GemStone 3.7.4.
+To be used with GemStone 3.7.4.1.

 ## GemStone version to Rowan branch map